Govind-DA/HR-Data-Analysis/README.md

 6. Average working hours is 11 hours and 17 minutes.

 7. 65.82% ie. 156  people rarely have business travel.
-Out of these 156, 65.38% are male employees
+Out of these 156, 65.38% are male employees.

-8. Average monthly income is 6.50K and Average Hourly Rate is 65.89# HR Data Analysis
+8. Average monthly income is 6.50K and Average Hourly Rate is $65.89 .